Amith1503/Amazon_review_sentiment_analysis/Step_4_feed-forward_neural_network/Readme.md

 # EXECUTION DETAILS:-

 I have only placed the .py files in GitHub.
 The MSCI_Assignement_4.py file contains all the execution and the main.py is the file to be executed which has the driver of MSCI_Assignement_4.py.
-Kindly execute main.py.
-The main.py expects one argument to be passed from command line which is the path to the folder which has the split made in assignmnet 1.
-For eg:- "a1/data" and I have used os.path .join to combine the path with the file name.
-For w2v model I have hard coded the path like "a3/data/w2v.model". inference. py accepts two argument path to the text file and model

-# STUDENT DETAILS:-
-Name :- Amith Nandakumar
-Student id:- 20859891
-email:- a4nandak@uwaterloo.ca
+`inference.py` script classifies a given sentence into a positive/negative class.
+It should accept the two command-line arguments described below.
+i. arg1: Path to a .txt file, which contains some sentences compiled for evaluation.
+There will be one sentence per line. ii. arg2: Type of classifier to use.
+Its value will be one of the following – relu, sigmoid, tanh.
+Example: relu indicates that the neural network with ReLU activation should be selected for classifying sentences in the aforementioned .txt file.